 Posted - June 2011 in Community Members

-When I was in grade 5 (10 years old) I started showing signs of HSP but wasn’t diagnosed until my mid-teens.
+When I was in grade 5 (10-11 years old, 1993) I started showing signs of HSP.
+I wasn’t diagnosed until I was in my mid-teens.
 The worst part for me in the start was the teasing at school.
-I was embarrassed to go places when I was a teenager … felt like people would stare.
-I have grown to be comfortable with having HSP and that I can do anything I put my mind to.
-I now use a pair of elbow crutches to walk.
+I was embarrassed to go places when I was teenager, felt like people would stare.

 At age 19 I started using elbow crutches to help with walking as my ankles became weak and I would fall.
 I felt more confident in public using crutches as people wouldn’t stare as bad and would assume I sprained or broken my leg.
 I didn’t use them all the time or sometimes just used one.

 In 2007 I decided I needed to get my license to help get around as I was a single mum with not much help with my two children.
 I had to be assessed by an Occupational Therapist to drive and was assessed as be able to drive with hand controls.
 By May 2008 I had my Ps and driving around in my car fitted with hand controls, which changed my life and gave me freedom.

 The start of 2012 I went along to wheelchair basketball at Ulverstone to see if I liked it and have been doing it ever since.
 It is a great way to get out, get exercise and socialize.
 Since moving to Bothwell I have been going to Moonah and playing wheelchair basketball.